 - Other Azure services can be configured to use Okera as a data access service.
 Network access to the Okera cluster will be provided by allowing those services access to the VNet.

-- Load Balancers are automatically created to access Okera services such as the Web UI, Planner and Presto/JDBC APIs.
+- Load Balancers are automatically created to access Okera services such as the Web UI, Policy Engine (planner) and Presto/JDBC APIs.

 Before proceeding with the installation of Okera, you should ensure the Prerequisites are all created.